vufind-org/vufindharvest/README.md

 ------------
 The recommended method for incorporating this library into your project is to use Composer (http://getcomposer.org).
-If you wish to use this as a stand-alone tool, simply clone the repository and run `composer install` to download dependencies.
+If you wish to use this as a stand-alone tool, simply clone the repository and run `composer install` or `php composer.phar install` (depending on your Composer setup) to download dependencies.

 Concept